it-stud-io/openai-edi-assistant/README.md

 # OpenAI EDI Assistant

-This repository contains information about creating a simple OpenAI EDI Assistant.
-The assistant is a simple chatbot that can be used to answer questions about Electronic Data Interchange (EDI) using the OpenAI API platform.
+This repository contains information about creating simple OpenAI EDI Assistants.
+The assistants are a simple chatbot that can be used to answer questions about Electronic Data Interchange (EDI) using the OpenAI API platform.

 All you have to do is create an account on the OpenAI platform: https://platform.openai.com/ and buy some credits